cvbuchem/LavAtmos/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to LavAtmos's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**LavAtmos** is a code that performs gas-melt equilibrium calculations for a given temperature and melt composition.
+The thermodynamics of the melt are modelled by the MELTS (Ghiorso and Sack 1995) code as presented in the Thermoengine package.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.